alphagov/transition-config/README.md

 Add the site to sites.csv.

-* Site: this is the name of the site, eg 'communities' for the site `www.communities.gov.uk`
+* Site: this is the name of the site, eg `communities` for the site `www.communities.gov.uk`
 * Redirected: this will be N. When the mappings are correct and finalised, you will change this to Y.
 * Old homepage: e.g. http://www.communities.gov.uk
 * New homepage: e.g. communities (NB.
 Is this always the name?
 Can we then leave it out?
 Or, should we actually put, on the 410 pages, the new URL, e.g https://www.gov.uk/government/organisations/department-for-communities-and-local-government)
 * Redirection date: the date the site will be switched over (this is for information on 410 pages)
 * National Archives timestamp: this is required for the link on the 410 page

-**n.b.** during these instructions WEBSITE should be replaced with the name of the site being added (eg 'communities' for the site ).

-NB It is possible to generate mappings outside of this process, e.g. businesslink_piplinks, lrc.
+**NB** It is possible to generate mappings outside of this process, e.g. businesslink_piplinks, lrc.
 For help with making sure they are included, speak to a member of the Transition team

 ### Create the mappings CSV

     source tools/generate_configuration.sh
-    generate_mappings_source $name $old_department_homepage $new_department_homepage
+    generate_mappings_source $site $old_homepage $new_homepage

 This creates a file in data/mappings with four columns - Old Url, Status (i.e. 301 or 410), New Url (if 301), Archive Link (e.g. for friendly URLs).